 The hot and damp environment can trigger sebaceous glands to produce excessive oils in the t-zone area, while the rest of the face gets extremely dry.

 And skipping moisturiser can give you acne in the oily t-zone while the cheeks go drier.
 So, it is mandatory to keep in mind that consistent and regular moisturisation is required to keep the hydrated and avoid unnecessary breakouts.

 It can be a real menace to find the suitable moisturiser for the combination skin type!
 We get that a lot!
 For this specific skin type, you need an oil-free moisturiser that hydrates and moisturises your skin in a very subtle and non-greasy manner.

-Open and enlarged pores are the common and visible concerns not only with oily but combination skin as well.
+Excessive hot and humid weather in the monsoons tends to leave the skin pores open.
 Enlarged pores can easily trap in dirt and pollutants clogging the pores giving rise to acne.

 So, a toner which has a watery texture can easily penetrate the skin and ingredients like witch hazel extract in toner, especially without alcohol, works efficiently for oily t-zone.